mileswatson/Qupl/README.md

     0 1         // These are the initial starting states
     H H

-    log         // You can debug intermediate states blackbox
+    log         // You can debug intermediate states in a 'let' expression blackbox
     log